scala/scala-lang/development/index.md

    version, except for rare situations when a bugfix requires breaking source compatibility.

+## Scala 2 TL;DR

+Maintenance of Scala 2.13 will continue indefinitely.

+Minimal maintenance of Scala 2.12 will continue as long as sbt 1 remains in wide use.

+## The role of the Scala Center

+The [Scala Center](https://scala.epfl.ch) is a not-for-profit foundation that stewards the Scala programming language.
+The Scala Center is funded mainly by corporate sponsorships and donations.
+It is vital for the future of Scala to ensure the continued existence and health of the Scala Center.

+Companies interested in the continued maintenance of Scala 3 and Scala 2 should help to fund the Scala Center by joining the Center’s advisory board, or through direct donations.

+When you support the Center, make sure to keep the Center appraised of what Scala versions are of concern to your company.

+To learn more about supporting the Center, read this September 2023 blog post, [The Scala Center Fundraising Campaign](https://www.scala-lang.org/blog/2023/09/11/scala-center-fundraising.html).

+If you’d like for your organization to work with us more closely, please contact scala.center (at) epfl.ch to discuss possible collaboration.

 ## Contribute to Scala

 Scala is and always has been an open source effort.
 It is a collaboration